HaroldMills/Vesper/vesper/recorder/README.md

 ## 10. Run the Vesper Recorder automatically on startup (optional)

-If you would like to run the Vesper Recorder automatically on startup, put the accompanying `run_vesper_recorder.sh` shell script in your Vesper Recorder home directory and edit your `/etc/rc.local` file as outlined near the top of `run_vesper_recorder.sh`.
+If you would like to run the Vesper Recorder automatically on startup, you can create a Linux `systemd` service for the recorder and enable it as follows:

+1. Edit the `vesper-recorder.service` and `run_vesper_recorder.sh` files that accompany this README and change all occurrences of `harold` to the name of the user you want to run the recorder as.

+2. Copy the modified `vesper-recorder.service` file into your Raspberry Pi's `/usr/lib/systemd/system` directory with:

+        sudo cp vesper-recorder.service /usr/lib/systemd/system

+3. Copy the modified `run_vesper_recorder.sh` into the `/usr/local/bin` directory with:

+        sudo cp run_vesper_recorder.sh /usr/local/bin

+4. Enable the new `vesper-recorder` service with:

+        sudo systemctl enable vesper-recorder

+The recorder should then start automatically when your Raspberry Pi does.

+After you've installed the service, you can check its status at any time with:

+        systemctl status vesper-recorder

+You can also use the `systemctl` command to start, stop, enable, and disable the service.
+The commands for these operations are:

+        sudo systemctl start vesper-recorder
+        sudo systemctl stop vesper-recorder
+        sudo systemctl enable vesper-recorder
+        sudo systemctl disable vesper-recorder